Nemesia: planting, cultivation and care

 Under cover

-- Plant out in open ground when soil begins to warm in May or move pots outdoors once risk of frost has passed
+- Plant out in ground when soil begins to warm in May or move pots outdoors once risk of frost has passed

 - Cover with a thin layer of compost